 Frequently Asked Questions (FAQs)

-When advance payments are made for services, the time of supply is determined by the earliest of these three events: the date of invoice issuance, the due date for issuing the invoice, or the actual receipt of the advance payment.
-In scenarios where the advance payment is received first, it triggers the GST liability.
+Advance payments trigger the time of supply at the earliest of these three events: invoice issuance, due date, or payment receipt.
+If the advance payment comes first, it triggers the GST liability.
 This early trigger is crucial for businesses to recognize and manage their tax obligations efficiently.

 For services tied to specific performance or completion dates, these dates significantly influence the time of supply.
 Under GST, such specific dates are considered in determining when the tax liability arises.
 This is particularly relevant in project-based services or contracts with clear milestones, where the completion of each stage or milestone can mark a distinct point for tax liability.